bitfinity-network/canister-upgrader/README.md

 ## Introduction

 The upgrader is a canister allows the creation of polls to approve upgrade of other canisters.
-This allows registered voters to approve or reject upgrades identified by unique hashes.
+This is achieved by allowing registered voters to approve or reject upgrades identified by unique hashes.

 ## Poll types

 Thee different types of polls can be created:
-1. `ProjectHash`: a poll to approve a specific canister hash
+1. `ProjectHash`: a poll to approve a specific project hash
 1. `AddPermission`: a poll to grant permissions to a Principal
 1. `RemovePermission`: a poll to remove permissions from a Principal